OF HALLOWED MEMORY

 Charles had such a great devotion to Mary, the Mother of Jesus, that he designed a scapular in her honor.
 After his death, a priest who knew Charles well dubbed him, "My Lady's Knight."

-Charles once wrote to one of his friends, "Don't take God's mercy for granted because death will come you when you least expect it, so make sure you are as blameless as possible when that time comes."
+Charles once wrote to one of his friends, "Don't take God's mercy for granted because death will come for you when you least expect it, so make sure you are as blameless as possible when that time comes."

 Charles died suddenly when being struck by a car on his way to work on March 20, 2000.
 His life is celebrated each year with a Mass and gathering.
 May Charles rest in peace.